We take playing very seriously.

 Roald Dahl’s Willy Wonka KIDS follows enigmatic candy manufacturer Willy Wonka as he stages a contest by hiding five golden tickets in five of his scrumptious candy bars.
 Whoever comes up with these tickets will win a free tour of the Wonka factory, as well as a lifetime supply of candy.
 Four of the five winning children are insufferable brats: the fifth is a likeable young lad named Charlie Bucket who takes the tour in the company of his equally amiable grandfather.
 The children must learn to follow Mr. Wonka’s rules in the factory–or suffer the consequences.

-Willy Wonka Kids runs for 16 sessions from 4:15p-5:45p at the First Unitarian Congregational Society in Brooklyn Heights.
+Willy Wonka Kids runs for 16 weeks from 4:15p-5:45p at the First Unitarian Congregational Society in Brooklyn Heights.
 For ages 6-11.

 Price for the full semester is $800.